DominikUrbaniak/ros2_distributed_control_system/gazebo_push_simulation/readme.md

 ## Gazebo Push Simulation

-Use the dockerfile provided here or refer to the source code in this repository: https://github.com/DominikUrbaniak/gazebo_push_simulation.git
+Use the Dockerfile provided here or refer to the source code in this repository: https://github.com/DominikUrbaniak/gazebo_push_simulation.git

 requires Rocker for rendering the Gazebo simulation: https://github.com/osrf/rocker